Know Sure Thing Indicator – How to Identify Divergences and False Signals

 Trading Morning Breakouts with the KST

 In the below image, we have selected an intraday 2-minute chart of Alibaba from June 22nd.
-We have identified several crossover signals from the KST indicator.
-For instance, the KST indicator is signaling a bullish trend in the morning session at around 10:15 am on June 22nd, 2016.
+We have identified several crossover signals.
+For instance, the KST indicator is signaling a bullish trend in the morning session at around 10:15 am.

 A long entry could have been initiated at $78.50 and held until a crossover to the downside at $79.